Who is Eligible to Enroll?

 Application review for the Pathway to Purdue Agriculture begins mid-January.

-The priority deadline to apply for fall enrollment is April 1.
+The deadline to submit Enrollment Requests for fall enrollment is March 30.

 To fully participate in the programs available on the Purdue campus, students should be admitted to both institutions by April 15 for enrollment the following fall semester.
 Once admissions is confirmed, students will be able to apply for student housing at Purdue and enroll in Purdue's student orientation program, Boiler Gold Rush.